devhassanmahmood/blood-glucose-tracker/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.7.1

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Database Mysql

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Navigate to application directory and then follow these steps

+1- bundle install

+2- rails db:create & rails db:migrate

+3- rails db:seed

+4- yarn install

+5- rails s